 Job interviews are nerve-wracking, and understandably so—you’re trying to take the next step in your career.
 You can minimize the anxiety leading up to an already stressful situation by first brushing up on your interview etiquette.

 One of the most meaningful ways is by preparing answers to some of the most common, intimidating interview questions.
 Although you don’t want to sound like you’re giving a canned response, you do want to walk into your interview with confidence.
 So, practice your responses to these seven questions in the mirror beforehand.

 Don’t start rattling off the bulleted achievements listed on your resumé.
 The hiring manager read your resumé; it’s why you were asked in for an interview.
 Rather, focus on what’s between the bullet points.
 Pull out two or three specific accomplishments and go into greater detail.
-If you improved your company’s sales 30 percent month over month, explain how.
+If you improved your company’s sales 30 percent month over month, for example, explain how.

 Align your interests with the requirements listed in the job description, or highlight why your professional history makes you the ideal candidate for the job.
 Emphasis on “professional”—your personal history, unless it relates to the position, doesn’t need to be described in detail to the hiring manager.